vsmejkal/advent-of-code-2019/README.md

-My solutions in Kotlin for [Advent of Code 2019](https://adventofcode.com/2019/).
+My [Advent of Code 2019](https://adventofcode.com/2019/) solutions in Kotlin.